wubin28/wuzhenbens_playground/word_count_cpp/README.md

 - Return Type: std::vector<FileChunk>
 - Business Meaning: A vector of FileChunk structures, each defining the start and end positions of a chunk in the file

+Notes:
+- The function is marked as [[nodiscard]] and inline
+- Throws std::runtime_error if unable to open the file
 ```

 ## main